← Back to Knowledge

 Analytical Assumptions

-The data in this article is based on FY2025 (April 2025 to February 2026) trading results published by the Electric Power Reserve Exchange (EPRX).
-The shortage rate is calculated as "(solicited volume - awarded volume) / solicited volume x 100."
-A higher shortage rate indicates that the supply of balancing capacity is insufficient in that product and area.
+The data in this article is based on trading results published by the Electric Power Reserve Exchange (EPRX).
+The primary focus is the first complete quarter available after the shift to day-ahead trading and a lower price cap (effective from the March 14, 2026 delivery date)—April–June 2026 (preliminary values).
+Because market structure changed discontinuously across this transition, FY2025 under the old system (April 2025 to March 2026) is shown only for contrast, and the two are never averaged together.
+The shortage rate is calculated as "(solicited volume − awarded volume) / solicited volume × 100."
+A higher shortage rate indicates that the supply of balancing capacity is insufficient for that product and area.

 The Balancing Market has seven products: Primary Reserve (Online), Primary Reserve (Offline), Secondary Reserve 1, Secondary Reserve 2, Tertiary Reserve 1, Tertiary Reserve 2, and Composite.
 Among these, batteries primarily participate in the three products of Primary (Online + Offline) and Composite, which are the focus of this article's analysis.